LumoSQL/archive-lumodoc/doc/wwwindex/index.md

 APIs.
 Not-forking is relevant to any project that needs to keep in synch with multiple upstreams each with multiple versions, whether  available via Git, tarball or Fossil.

+SQLite is conservative about breaking compatibility due to its immense userbase, but LumoSQL can apply new features without forking SQLite thus getting the best of both worlds.
+SQLite can see alternate futures, while LumoSQL is not carrying the burden of forking.

 --------------------------